erinaceous/imgurbg/README.md

 And adding that to your desktop environment's startup programs.

+You can blacklist images from showing up (couple of wallpapers too NSFW?) by creating a 'blacklist.txt' in the root of your cache directory (So by default that's `~/.imgurbg-cache/blacklist.txt`), and adding the URLs of the files you DON'T want to download, one per line.

 Enjoy all the pretty and enormous imgur albums of 1080p+ wallpapers out there :)